WebAssembly/website/news/2025-03-27-spectec/index.md

 _Published on March 27, 2025 by [Andreas Rossberg](https://github.com/rossberg)._

 Two weeks ago, the Wasm Community Group voted to adopt [SpecTec](https://github.com/Wasm-DSL/spectec/tree/main/spectec) for authoring future editions of the Wasm spec.
-In this post, I’ll shed some light on what SpecTec is, what it helps with, and why it takes Wasm to a new level of rigor and assurance that is unprecedented when it comes to language standards.
+In this post, I'll shed some light on what SpecTec is, what it helps with, and why it takes Wasm to a new level of rigor and assurance that is unprecedented when it comes to language standards.

 ### Formal language semantics